bigwiv/Biopython-cn/chr13.rst

     new classes used by Bio.Phylo.

-    Currently, Bio.Nexus contains some useful features that have not yet been ported to Bio.Phylo classes °™ notably, calculating a consensus tree.
-If you find some functionality lacking in Bio.Phylo, try poking throught Bio.Nexus to see if it°Øs there instead.
+    Currently, Bio.Nexus contains some useful features that have not yet been ported to Bio.Phylo classes ‚Äî notably, calculating a consensus tree.
+If you find some functionality lacking in Bio.Phylo, try poking throught Bio.Nexus to see if it‚Äôs there instead.

-We°Øre open to any suggestions for improving the functionality and usability of this module; just let us know on the mailing list or our bug database.
+We‚Äôre open to any suggestions for improving the functionality and usability of this module; just let us know on the mailing list or our bug database.